The accessible alternative to values-based 1v1 debate

 No spreading expected.
 Debate at conversational pace that audiences can follow and enjoy.

-Engage with ethics and values on your terms.
+Argue about ethics and values on your own terms.
 Philosophy is welcome but not structurally mandatory.

 No framework required.
 No case prep needed.
 Just show up and debate.